Eugene Masonic Cemetery: Hope Abbey

 Hope Abbey, in the southwest corner of the cemetery, is a mausoleum that was designed in the Egyptian Revival style by Ellis F. Lawrence and dedicated on June 14, 1914.
 Its distinctive architecture includes a massive entrance archway, with lotus blossom urns and bundles of papyrus on either side of the copper-clad doors.
 Details include ancient Egyptian symbols above the entrance: the circular disc representing the sun, twin cobras denoting death, and vulture wings symbolizing protection and maternal care.

-The idea for a mausoleum at Masonic was proposed by the Portland Mausoleum Company (who also constructed Mount Crest Abbey in Salem's City View Cemetery) in 1912.
+The idea for a mausoleum at the cemetery was proposed in 1912 by the Portland Mausoleum Company, which also constructed Mount Crest Abbey in Salem's City View Cemetery and numerous other mausoleums in Oregon.
 The Masons contracted with the company to build a 250-crypt mausoleum for $40,000.
 Most of the crypts were sold by 1926.
-Portland Mausoleum Company went out of business in 1929, and there was neither enough money in the endowment fund, nor any crypts left for the Masons to sell to raise funds.
+Portland Mausoleum Company went out of business in 1929, and there was neither enough money in the endowment fund, nor any inventory of crypts left for the Masons to sell to raise funds.
 The building fell into serious disrepair due to this lack of funds, and during the period of the mausoleum's deterioration, some families moved their loved ones to other local cemeteries.

 Since 1995, Hope Abbey has been largely rehabilitated and updated.
 A new roof, proper drainage, a wheelchair-accessible front porch, electrical service, and a working lavatory are among the improvements.
 The eighty glass clerestory windows that had been bricked up as protection against vandalism have been reopened and reproduction stained glass windows by local glass artisan John Rose allow sunlight to once again illuminate the interior.
 Additional work, including extensive marble repair and replacement, as well as structural repairs, has continued as funds have permitted.
 The history of the mausoleum has been extensively researched and has been used to guide its rehabilitation after years of neglect.
 It was placed on the National Register of Historic Places in 1980.

-Hope Abbey, with crypts and niches still available for purchase, is normally kept secure and locked, but the huge doors are opened to the public from 1 to 4 p.m. on the last Sunday of each month except December, as well as on special occasions such as Memorial Day weekend or for musical events, including the summer Music To Die For series.
+Hope Abbey, with crypt and niche interment rights still available for purchase, is normally kept secure and locked, but the huge doors are opened to the public from 1 to 4 p.m. on the last Sunday of each month except December, as well as on special occasions such as Memorial Day weekend or for musical events, including the summer Music To Die For series.